 When the moment passed and they were entirely on Second Wall and subject to its gravitation, Alast noticed the florent now seemed to come from the side of the sky rather than the middle.
 As the days passed they journeyed by the edge of the Threewall Wild and again caught sight of the Gummire in the distance.

-He read about Custodian Main Squeezr and her stable of two hundred lovers.
+He read about Custodian Main Squeezr and her stable of 200 lovers.
 That was the day they moved from the bottom of Second Wall and back to the World Floor.
 Near the shade provided by Third Sink the weather became cooler.
 The florent was once again directly overhead.
 Alast charted their course on his map.
 Crosstahl drew close.
 On the map it was just a finger’s width away from the edge of Third Sink.
 He couldn’t tell much about it from the black cross used to represent it.
 He was told it was a city.

 “It be a fun one alright,” Oddball attested.
 “It be not down in the drain like Rollabo or Barcier.
 You can find spectacular weapons there.
 Best in Porce.
 Of course only one man makes them…”